From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Related Work

-The second group of methods aims to improve age feature extraction by effectively modeling the relationship between data and labels through learning objectives.
-For example, Niu et al. \cite{niu2016ordinal} framed age estimation as an ordinal regression problem, using a parallel set of fully connected layers to handle binary classification sub-problems for each age.
-Chen et al. \cite{Chen_2017_CVPR} introduced Ranking-CNN to consider ordinal relationships between ages, while Pan et al. \cite{pan2018mean} proposed a mean-variance loss to concentrate age predictions around the ground truth.
+A primary challenge in age estimation is that age is not a discrete, independent class but an ordinal, continuous variable.
+To this end, Niu et al. \cite{niu2016ordinal} and Chen et al. \cite{Chen_2017_CVPR} framed age estimation as an ordinal regression problem, using a parallel set of fully connected layers to handle binary classification sub-problems for each age.
+Pan et al. \cite{pan2018mean} proposed a mean-variance loss to concentrate age predictions around the ground truth.
 Shen et al. \cite{shen2019deep} tackled inhomogeneity in the mapping between facial features and age by attaching deep forests to CNNs, allowing random forests to perform soft data partitioning and learn age distributions.

-At the same time, Lim et al. \cite{lim2019order} introduced an order learning framework that compares instances in pairs to establish their relative order rather than predicting an absolute age.
-Later, Lee et al. \cite{lee2022geometric} integrated order learning with metric learning to create a feature space in which distances between instances reflect both the order and magnitude of age differences.

-Recently, there has been growing interest in using contrastive learning for age estimation.
-Pan et al. \cite{pan2018revised} revised the contrastive loss to leverage pairwise ordinal relationships between images, ensuring that the distance between features is proportional to the age difference.
-Li et al. \cite{li2022robust} introduced a group-aware contrastive network that minimizes intra-group variance and maximizes inter-group distances by selecting positive and negative sample pairs based on age groups.
-Most recently, Zha et al. \cite{zha2024rank} proposed a contrastive learning framework that simultaneously ranks and contrasts features to maintain the continuity and smooth progression of aging.

-Unlike the previous order learning and contrastive learning methods, the proposed approach combines the strengths of both while introducing a soft proxy matching loss for metric learning to provide a more structured representation of aging.
-Compared to \cite{lim2019order} and \cite{lee2022geometric}, OrdCon learns a generalized age feature space by adopting contrastive learning concepts to contrast direction vectors with age progression and features with age-specific proxies.
-Compared to existing contrastive learning-based methods, OrdCon not only considers age differences between samples but also maps the age feature in the direction that aligns with the age progression to effectively organize features in the feature space.
-Additionally, OrdCon demonstrates robustness and generalization in both age estimation and AIFR tasks, whereas prior methods were designed for only one.
+To mine the ordinal relationships among ages, label distribution learning (LDL) \cite{geng2013facial} as been widely adapted by the research community.
+In LDL, instead of using a single age label, it represents the ground truth as a soft probability distribution over a range of ages.
+This allows a single training sample to contribute to the learning of its chronological age, as well as the ages of its neighbors.
+Recent advances in LDL have focused on designing sophisticated loss functions.
+Specifically, Adaptive LDL \cite{geng2014facial, li2022unimodal} has been proposed to generate instance-aware, unimodal distributions reflecting sample-specific ambiguity.
+On the other hand, ordinal LDL \cite{wen2023ordinal} aims to explicitly models the sequential and semantic ordinality of age by incorporating spatial, semantic, and temporal order relationships into its loss function.
+Although LDL-based methods works well on standard benchmarks, they perform poorly on cross-dataset evaluations \cite{paplham2024call}.